-10 Common Mistakes Women Make Going Out Salsa Dancing: Do's and Don'ts
+10 Common Mistakes Women Make When Going Out Salsa Dancing

 As a professional ballroom dance teacher, I've been going out salsa dancing in nightclubs, restaurants, and dance studios for the last 7 years.
 I've come up with a list of 10 common mistakes that I've seen other women make (including myself) when they first start out dancing salsa in a social setting.